 Welcome, Twitter Users

-The odds are good that you arrived at this welcome page by clicking the link on my Twitter profile.
+It is likely that you arrived at this welcome page by clicking the link on my Twitter profile.
 This post is my primitive method for tracking traffic from Twitter.

 My name is Patrick LaForge.
 I have been an editor at The New York Times since 1997, after a dozen years as a reporter and editor at newspapers in upstate New York, Maryland and Pennsylvania.
 I started using Twitter in early 2007, when Sewell Chan and I created the City Room blog for The Times.
 In May 2009, I left City Room and the metro desk to become the editor in charge of the copy desks.